manoelfranklins/dm-datacollection-chat/README.md

 ### Basic Usage

 1. Open the POD containing the Data Collection Chart plugin
-2. Select an SFC from the worklist or scan an SFC
+2. Select an SFC from the worklist
 3. The chart automatically loads and displays measurement data for the selected SFC
 4. Data points are grouped by parameter name (measureName) with different colored lines